aspose-cells/Aspose.Cells-API-References/english/go-cpp/ChartArea/GetFont/_index.md

 ## GetFont function

-Gets a Font object of the specified chartarea object.
+Gets a Font object of the specified ChartArea object.

 ```go